Just when you think you've seen it all, something else pops up.

 Well, of course.

-Everybody, the regime, Obama running around and trying to make this a credit problem.
+Anybody with any common sense knows that everybody, the regime, Obama running around and trying to make this a credit problem.

-It's not people, these business owners are scared to death of the future.
+These business owners are scared to death of the future.

 They don't know what's in store, but they have a good idea and they're frightened.

-They're frightened of Obama.
+They're frightened of Obamacare.

 By the way, a lot of people were expecting the court to announce its Obamacare decision today, but no.